LeoNatan/LNPopupController/README.md

 #### Interaction Gesture Recognizer

 `LNPopupContentView` exposes access to the popup interaction gesture recognizer in the way of the `popupInteractionGestureRecognizer` property.
-This gesture recognizer is shared between opening the popup content, by panning the popup bar up (when the popup bar is closed), and closing the popup content, by panning the popup content view (when the popup bar is open).
+This gesture recognizer is shared for opening the popup, by swiping or panning the popup bar up (when the popup is closed), and closing the popup, by swiping or panning the popup content view down (when the popup bar is open).

-When opening the popup, the system queries the `viewForPopupInteractionGestureRecognizer` property of the popup content view controller to determine to which view to add the interaction gesture recognizer.
-By default, the property returns the controller's root view.
+When opening the popup, the system queries the `viewForPopupInteractionGestureRecognizer` property of the popup content view controller to determine which view to add the interaction gesture recognizer.
+By default, the property returns the content controller's root view.
 Override the property's getter to change this behavior.

+The system attempts to cooperate as best it can with other gestures, including system gestures, controls and scrolling.
+When the user scrolls inside the popup content view hierarchy, the system will do its best not to interfere with the user’s gestures, and will only react when at the edge of scrolled content.

+For vertically scrolling content, the popup will close only when the user swipes or drags past the scroll content’s edge.

+For horizontal scrolling content, the popup will close only when user swipes or drags down and there there is no horizontal scroll.

+For both multidirectional scrolling content, only `isDirectionalLockEnabled = true` is supported.
+In that case, the popup will close if both conditions above are met.

+For multidirectional scroll content, the system will not attempt to close the popup at any point.
+The user can still close the popup by tapping the close button or swiping or dragging outside of the scrollable area.

-You can implement the delegate of the interaction gesture recognizer in order to influence its behavior, such as preventing popup interaction when the user is interacting with other controls or views inside the popup content.
+You can implement the delegate of the interaction gesture recognizer in order to influence its behavior, such as preventing popup interaction when the user is interacting with other controls or views inside the popup content view hierarchy.

 > [!CAUTION]
 > If you disable the gesture recognizer after opening the popup, you must monitor the state of the popup and reenable the gesture recognizer once closed by the user or through code.
 Instead, consider implementing the gesture recognizer's delegate and providing custom logic to disable the interaction.